shawnrc/youshoku/readme.md

 (I think 100 might be better because I'd rather err towards a wider dynamic range than a narrower one that might unintuively look washed out).

-### IOPCodes

-While it's not clear what purpose these serve, ConversionProfiles contain IOPCode values that seem to change depending on the camera model.

 ### Dynamic Range, D Range Priority, and HDR

 All three of these settings are mutually-exclusive.
 HDR even turns off other